-Do you need the services of a workers’ compensation lawyer in Trenton, NJ?
-Trust Stan Gregory and his twenty-plus years of experience in the field.
+Do you need the services of a Trenton workers’ compensation lawyer?
+Trust Stan Gregory and his twenty-plus years of legal experience.
 He will go above and beyond to make sure you are duly compensated for your injuries.

-Focus on healing and allow Stan Gregory, an experienced workers’ compensation lawyer who fights for workers, to ensure that you are duly compensated for your workplace injuries.
+Focus on healing and allow us to ensure that you are duly compensated for your injuries.
 Call 609-281-5100 today.
 Consultations are free, and we only take cases on contingency, so there are no out-of-pocket costs.

 A workers’ compensation lawyer can help injured workers throughout every phase of their case.
-Worker’s comp attorneys are knowledgeable resources and can be consulted every step of the way.
+Our worker’s compensation lawyers are knowledgeable resources and can be consulted every step of the way.

 Firstly, they can help you file a claim correctly and increase your chances of success.
-The process of filing can be burdensome, especially when recovering from an injury and focusing on healing.
+The process of filing a workers’ compensation claim can be quite burdensome, especially when recovering from an injury and focusing on healing.
 A small mistake on the forms can cause your claim to be denied.
-Worker’s comp lawyers are adept at navigating the legalese and can set your claim up for success.
+Experienced worker’s comp lawyers are adept at navigating the legalese and can set your claim up for success.

-The third task worker’s comp lawyers can help workers with is legal representation.
+The third task worker’s compensation attorneys can help workers with is legal representation.
 They will act as advocates for the worker during the settlement negotiations and, if it goes to court, during the judicial process.
 The benefit of having an experienced lawyer by your side cannot be understated.

 What to Do if You’re Injured At Work